Need More Help? Out of time? Sacrament talk ideas are listed at the end of this article.

 - Try to do as much from natural memory as possible.
 Even if you can only memorize short parts of it – that is better than hanging your head and reading all of it.

 - Smile.
-Work in a natural smile every minute or less.
+Work in a natural smile or positive facial expression every minute or less.
 Smiles increase people’s attention in any situation.

 - Feeling emotion and crying at the pulpit is not an automatic sign of spirituality or the presence of the Spirit (credit to Howard W. Hunter for pointing that out.)
 (Kind acts and service to the Lord during the week that no one sees are true spirituality. ~Marvin J. Ashton) Some of the most powerful talks ever delivered at a General Conference don’t have a tear in them and are delivered by those who seldom cry or very little when they do.
 Don’t automatically be impressed with those who regularly demonstrate emotions/crying or who can sway emotions at the pulpit – so often, that’s the extent of their giving.